 See that little orange badge on the top right?
 The reason it's there is that the Pentax K-30 is the very best DSLR camera for people on a budget.
 The best part is that it still takes amazing pictures, so you don't need to sacrifice quality for price.
 Let's find out more!

-The Pentax K-30 performed very well in all of our tests.
+The Pentax K-30 balances performance and value.
 It offers a very good 16 megapixels resolution, extremely quick, 6 frames-per-second continuous shooting (for fast objects), and a good ISO range.
 We also liked the camera's excellent auto-focus.
 You get an 11 point AF system with Pentax's new SAFOX IXi+ autofocus engine.
 It works great and results in consistently sharp, in-focus photos.

 Like other Pentax cameras, the K-30 also has a feature that few other cameras can match: It's fully sealed for worry-free use in any weather condition.
 The camera is very rugged and provides automatic protection against moisture, dust, and cold temperatures.
 As a matter of fact, you can even use it at sub-freezing temperatures without a cover!